DW Logo Action Alert

 Elections loopholes

-• while a court case is ongoing, there is currently no clear restriction that fixes election dates in Canada and prohibits the Prime Minister from calling snap elections;
+• there is currently no clear restriction that fixes election dates in Canada and prohibits the Prime Minister from calling snap elections (according to Supreme Court of Canada);

 • riding nomination races and political party leadership races are still controlled by the parties and, as a result, are often undemocratic and unfair with no clear right to appeal abuses and violations of rules;

-• party leaders can still arbitrarily reject or remove a riding association's candidate without the riding association's consent;
+• party leaders still have the power to arbitrarily reject or remove a riding association's candidate without the riding association's consent;

-• voters still do not have a clear, well-promoted right to vote for "none of the above" if there is no candidate in their riding that they support;
+• voters still do not have a clear, well-promoted right to vote for "none of the above" (and to give a reason, such as that there is no candidate in their riding that they support, or that none of the parties are addressing their concerns);

 • the voting system does not ensure that each candidate has the overall support of a majority of voters in their riding to be elected (and therefore allows parties to win a majority of seats with the support of a minority of voters);